Aitana (mountain): Ascent

 There are some routes in order to climb the top.
 Visitors can go there almost year round except during irregular snowy periods during winter.
 One route is about 18 kilometers round-trip.

 The route is divided into three stages:

 Puerto Tudons - Font de l’Arbre.
 The font de l’Arbre can be reached by automobiles from Confrides.
 The route is 7 km on a narrow track.

 Font de l’arbre - Font de la Forata.
 Can also be reached from Benifato.

 The most spectacular part of the trail is the Font de Partagás - Pas de la rabossa - Summit of Aitana with a distance of 2 km.
 It starts at 1040 meters elevation, with almost 500 meters of uneven terrain.
 The path is well signposted with trail markings and distance signs.

 The first section of just over 4 kilometers begins on the CV-770 with a long climb of 2.5 km.
 To the right are the walls of the Sierra de Aitana and to the left are pines and holly oaks, with panoramic views of the valley and the towns of Alcolecha and Ares del Bosque, as well as abandoned terraces.

 A short descent leads to first stop: La Font de l’Arbre.
 The remains of snow reservoirs constructed of rock that were used for centuries to provide blocks of ice to the towns below.

-La Font de l’Arbre is a recreational area with wooden tables, a barbecue grill and a source of fresh and crystal clear water.
-This is a good place to rest since its deciduous trees provide shade in summer and let the sunlight through in winter.
+La Font de l’Arbre is a recreational area with wooden tables, a barbecue grill and a source of fresh water.
 A few farmhouses and the refuge hostel can be seen from here.